 Download a translating app on your phone, it won’t be very accurate but it can perfectly translate every word.

-I really hope that you find this article useful!
+I really hope that you find this article about what to do once you moved to Vietnam useful.
 If you have anything to add, let me know below the comment section.